Privacy notice for stakeholders

 In order to provide you with a service and to fulfil our business objectives and obligations, there are many situations where it is necessary to share your personal data with third parties.
 In such circumstances we will share your data with the following categories of organisations/individuals:

 - Regulatory, legal and compliance, such as the Department for Work and Pensions, NHS, legal representatives and auditors

 - Suppliers and contractors, such as trades and sites, subcontractors, All Pay

 - Local authorities, police, our external partners, social services, contract funders, support agencies

-- IT service providers and software companies, such as Microsoft, Survey Monkey, Eventbrite and hosted and in-house providers and Google
+- IT service providers and software companies, such as Microsoft, Survey Monkey, Eventbrite, Google and hosted in-house providers such as MyCuro and VoiceBox

 - Other colleagues, departments and companies within Curo Group